SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 - QuickXorHash
 - MD5Hash
-- InitializationVector

 ### Preparing the package
 The method for calling the migration job doesn’t change; only the package generation needs to be changed.

 In the Manifest container one file is named Manifest.xml.
-There are 2 optional attributes added to the file node: *QuickXorHash*,*MD5Hash* and *InitializationVector*. <br>
+There are 2 optional attributes added to the file node: *QuickXorHash* and *MD5Hash*. <br>

 **Example for files over 15 GB:**